YusufsKaygusuz/Paint-Application-C-Form-/README.md

 -In the application, I added 4 colors, you can add as many as you want.

+-You can switch from pencil to eraser with the button named Silgi.

+-Kırmızı : Red

+-Sarı: Yellow

+-Siyah: Black

+-Mavi: Blue

 -Happy coding.
 Don't forget to follow.